 - 1. If vehicle was recently operated, allow it to cool down before attempting to perform any work. - 2.
 Thoroughly clean the engine and chassis. - 3.
-Drain the engine oil and coolant prior to engine removal (see Chapter 2). - 4.
+Drain the engine oil and coolant prior to engine removal (See Coolant Drain / Fill, page 2.26). - 4.
 Remove the seats. - 5.
 Disconnect the (-) negative battery cable from the battery. - 6.
 Remove the rear bumper and cargo box (see Chapter 5). - 7.
 Remove the air box assembly. - 8.
 Elevate the rear of the vehicle off the ground using a suitable lift and remove the left rear wheel.